galtzo-floss/logos/README.md

 [![Live Chat on Discord][✉️discord-invite-img]][✉️discord-invite] [![Get help from me on Upwork][👨🏼‍🏫expsup-upwork-img]][👨🏼‍🏫expsup-upwork] [![Get help from me on Codementor][👨🏼‍🏫expsup-codementor-img]][👨🏼‍🏫expsup-codementor] [![YARD on Galtzo.com][📜docs-head-rd-img]][🚎yard-head] [![BDFL Blog][🚂bdfl-blog-img]][🚂bdfl-blog]

-An effort to normalize and standardize the logos used across various open source projects, giving proper credit to the creators, and documenting the licenses and copyrights of each logo.
+An effort to normalize and standardize logos used across various open source projects, giving proper credit to the creators while documenting the license and copyright of each.

 It also serves as an example of how you might put logos to use in your project, as you may have noticed at the top of this readme.